Entropy and set cardinality inequalities for partition-determined functions: Introduction

+The definition above is intended to capture the property of sumsets that was mentioned earlier.
 Simple examples relevant for consideration include Cartesian products of sets and linear combinations of sets (and so, in particular, sumsets).
-Both these classes of examples are partition-determined with respect to $\collS$ for any $\collS$.
+Both of these classes of examples are partition-determined with respect to $\collS$ for any $\collS$.

 \begin{example} Let $V$ be a vector space over the reals with basis vectors $\{v_1, \dots, v_k \}$.
 Let $X_1, \dots, X_k \subseteq \R$ and define $f:Q(X_1, \dots, X_k) \to V$ such that $f_{\setS}(x) = \sum_{i \in \setS} \pi_i(x) v_i$.
 Then $f$ is partition-determined with respect to $\collS$ for all collections $\collS$ of subsets of $[k]$. \end{example} \begin{proof} Let $x \in X_{\setT}$ for some $\setT \subseteq [k]$ and let $\setS \in \collS$ where $\collS$ is a collection of subsets of $[k]$.
 Then